-The timing of Pope Francis’ 35,000-word ecology encyclical, Laudato Sí (2015), could not have been more relevant.
-This booklet provides daily reflections for the four weeks of Advent.
-Each week offers a different way to meditating, more or less on the same topics—though from different angles.
+A response to Pope Francis’ ecology encyclical, Laudato Sí (2015), this booklet provides daily reflections for the four weeks of Advent.
+Each week offers a different way to meditate on a similar set of topics.

 A meditation is not a course of study.
-We do not need to memorize anything, nor learn anything.
-Rather, what we read should help prompt us in the direction our heart and soul and mind want to go and as a consequence have the spirit develop to lead us.
+It does not involve memorizing or learning.
+Rather, what we read should help prompt us in the direction that our heart and soul and mind want to go and as a consequence have the spirit develop to lead us.

-While the timing is apt, in another sense, it could not be more grim.
-This dichotomy marks the entirety of the discussion for the first three weeks.
-The fourth week, following the encyclical’s pattern, eases back and returns to a calmer and more comforting—though still challenging—Christian appraisal.
+The first three weeks focus on the difficult issues surrounding the planet’s ecology and environment.
+The fourth week, following the encyclical’s pattern, eases to a calmer and more comforting – though still challenging – Christian appraisal.
 In doing so, it flows easily towards Advent’s hopeful anticipation.

-To download a pdf of this booklet, please email email@example.com to request the password.
+To download the pdf of this booklet (2015, 32 pages), email firstname.lastname@example.org to request the password.
 The booklet is provided free of charge for personal use only.

 Mary, A Mother Waiting: Raising the Messiah

-Anyone who seeks deeper insights into the unique person who was Mary will be intrigued by Mary, A Mother Waiting.
+Anyone who seeks deeper insights into the unique person who was Jesus’ mother will be intrigued by Mary, A Mother Waiting.
 Questions for individual or group use further draw the reader into this story and into reflecting on its wider implications.